Everybody knows that you can’t track “dark social” with marketing attribution, specifically software-based attribution, right? Right??

 Before we get into the how, let’s start with the who.
 Who should care about this and invest in this?

-This solution is not designed for organizations that are kicking the tires on LinkedIn and other social media platforms.
-This solution is designed for organizations that are going all-in on, and heavily investing in, social media platforms like LinkedIn.
+This solution isn’t designed for organizations that are testing LinkedIn and other social media platforms.
+This solution is designed for organizations that are going all-in on social media platforms like LinkedIn.
 That’s because this solution also requires investment.

-Organizations that are investing a lot in platforms like LinkedIn need to have more advanced tracking and reporting capabilities to help understand which of their investments and activations on LinkedIn are working, and which are not.
+Organizations that are investing heavily in platforms like LinkedIn need more advanced tracking and reporting capabilities to understand which of their investments and activations on LinkedIn are working and which are not.

 Note: We aren’t pitching this as a way to validate that LinkedIn efforts are performing, but rather which investments and activations on LinkedIn are working better than others.
 We know that LinkedIn is a viable marketing vehicle when leveraged properly.